The Latest: EU members approve new tariffs on $23 billion in US goods

+The U.S. stock market is shaking through twitchy trading Wednesday after most other markets tumbled as President Donald Trump's trade war keeps escalating.

-European Union member states have voted to approve retaliatory tariffs on $23 billion in goods in response to U.S. President Donald Trump's 25% tariffs on imported steel and aluminum.
+European Union member states have voted to approve retaliatory tariffs on $23 billion in goods in response to Trump's 25% tariffs on imported steel and aluminum.
+The tariffs will go into effect in stages, with some on April 15 and others on May 15 and Dec.
+1. The EU executive commission didn't immediately provide a list of the goods Wednesday.

+China announced it would raise tariffs on American goods to 84% from Thursday.
+Meanwhile, Canada responded with a 25% levy on auto imports from the U.S. that do not comply with the 2020 US-Mexico Canada Agreement.
+Those took effect on Wednesday.

 Here's the latest: